Neon Museum

 There is no shortage of things to do and see while in Las Vegas.
 Choosing how to spend your time can be a challenge, especially if your time there is short.
 Is a trip to the Boneyard at the Neon Museum worthy of being on your “must-see” list?

-Almost everyone that has been to the Neon Museum says yes.
+Almost everyone who has been to the Neon Museum says yes.
 It only takes an hour of your time to get an up-close look at the neon signs that have put Vegas on the map.
 Plus, a trip to the Neon Museum is one of the more economical sightseeing adventures in Las Vegas, and it’s family-friendly, too!

 Is the Neon Museum lit up at night?